 The University of Texas at Austin

 The pleasure centers in our brains light up when we are told that our beliefs are correct or that a conclusion that advances our self-interest is accurate.
-Therefore it’s not surprising that people with conservative political beliefs are more likely to watch Fox News while liberals are more likely to watch MSNBC.
+Therefore it is not surprising that people with conservative political beliefs are more likely to watch Fox News while liberals are more likely to watch MSNBC.

 Not only does the self-serving bias affect the information that we seek out, it also affects how we process that information.
 Thus, supporters of competing political candidates who watch the same debate each tend to conclude that “their guy” won.

 The self-serving bias even affects how we remember information.
-Studies show we are more likely to recall evidence that supports our point of view than evidence that opposes it.
+Studies show that we are more likely to recall evidence that supports our point of view than evidence that opposes it.

-Because of the self-serving bias, studies show that when scientists review articles, they will tend to conclude that those supporting their preexisting point of view are of higher quality than those opposing their point of view.
+Because of the self-serving bias, studies show that when scientists review articles, they will tend to conclude that those supporting their pre-existing point of view are of higher quality than those opposing their point of view.

 Inevitably, our self-interest clouds our ethical judgement, even in the most well-intentioned people.
-The more subjective the judgment, the less certain the facts; and the more that’s at stake, the more influential the self-serving bias is likely to be.
+The more subjective the judgement, the less certain the facts; and the more that is at stake, the more influential the self-serving bias is likely to be.
 Don’t make the same mistake!
 Guard against the self-serving bias!”